Red Flax: Growing and Care Guide Essentials

 Pruning and Cutting Back

-You may prune withered foliage and flowers on Linum grandiflorum any time throughout the year.
+You may prune withered foliage and flowers any time throughout the year.
 Use clippers to cut back these areas and create a tidier appearance.
 Just be sure not to cut areas where any new growth is forming.

 Propagation

-The best way to propagate Red Flax is by seed.
-Simply wait for seeds to dry on the plant and collect them to create new Linum grandiflorum plants.
+The best way to propagate red flax is by seed.
+After the seeds dry on the plant, collect them to create new Linum grandiflorum plants.

 Another great thing about this plant is that it will self-sow its seeds.
 This means that if you’re looking to produce more Red Flax, the plant will naturally reproduce itself without any work on your part.